tofuutils/tofulint/docs/user-guide/compatibility.md

 # Compatibility with Terraform

-TFLint interprets the [Terraform language](https://developer.hashicorp.com/terraform/language) with its own parser which is a fork of the Terraform's native one.
+TofuLint interprets the [Terraform language](https://developer.hashicorp.com/terraform/language) with its own parser which is a fork of the Terraform's native one.
 This allows it to be parsed correctly even if Terraform is not installed at runtime.

 The parser supports Terraform v1.x syntax and semantics.
 The language compatibility on Terraform v1.x is defined by [Compatibility Promises](https://developer.hashicorp.com/terraform/language/v1-compatibility-promises).
-TFLint follows this promise.
-New features are only supported in newer TFLint versions, and bug and experimental features compatibility are not guaranteed.
+TofuLint follows this promise.
+New features are only supported in newer TofuLint versions, and bug and experimental features compatibility are not guaranteed.

 ## Input Variables

-Like Terraform, TFLint supports the `--var`,` --var-file` options, environment variables (`TF_VAR_*`), and automatically loading variable definitions (`terraform.tfvars` and `*.auto.tfvars`) files.
+Like OpenTofu, TofuLint supports the `--var`,` --var-file` options, environment variables (`TF_VAR_*`), and automatically loading variable definitions (`terraform.tfvars` and `*.auto.tfvars`) files.
 See [Input Variables](https://developer.hashicorp.com/terraform/language/values/variables).

-Input variables are evaluated just like in Terraform:
+Input variables are evaluated just like in OpenTofu:

 ```hcl
 variable "instance_type" {